Giorgi Kvirikashvili

 Giorgi Kvirikashvili (გიორგი კვირიკაშვილი; born 20 July 1967) is a Georgian politician who was Prime Minister of Georgia from 30 December 2015 to 13 June 2018.
 Prior to that he was Minister of Economy and Sustainable Development from 25 October 2012 until 1 September 2015, Minister of Foreign Affairs from 1 September 2015 until 30 December 2015, and Deputy Prime Minister from 26 July 2013 until 30 December 2015.
 Kvirikashvili has led initiatives to advance Euro-Atlantic and European integration and highlight Georgia as an attractive location for foreign investment.

-On 20 June 2018, Mamuka Bakhtadze, who previously served as Kvirikashvili's Minister of Finance, was approved by the Georgian Parliament to succeed Kvirikashvili in a 99-6 vote.
+On 20 June 2018, Mamuka Bakhtadze, who previously served as Kvirikashvili's Minister of Finance, was approved by the Georgian Parliament to succeed Kvirikashvili in a 99–6 vote.

 Education

-Born in Tbilisi, Kvirikashvili went through the compulsory military service in the Soviet army from 1986 to 1988.
-He graduated from the Tbilisi State Medical University with a degree in Internal Medicine in 1991 and then from the Tbilisi State University with a degree in Economics in 1995.
-In 1998, he obtained a master's degree in finances from the University of Illinois.
+Kvirikashvili was born in Tbilisi.
+From 1986 to 1988, he completed the compulsory military service in the Soviet army.
+He studied at the Tbilisi State Medical University and graduated with a degree in Internal Medicine in 1991.
+Then he completed an economics degree at the Tbilisi State University and graduated in 1995.
+In 1998, he matriculated to the University of Illinois where he obtained a master's degree in finances.